 Steel coasters far outnumber wooden ones, but purists and more casual park fans alike still love wooden coasters.
-Dating back to the late 1800s, even modern-day "woodies" have a retro feel, but ride designers have outfitted some of them with new technologies that enable them to deliver inversions and do other things that older coasters can’t match.
+Dating back to the late 1800s, even modern-day "woodies" have a retro feel.
+But ride designers have outfitted some of them with new technologies that enable them to deliver inversions and do other things that older coasters can’t match.

-El Toro just may be the finest ride, period, among all wooden and steel thrill machines, and it tops our list as the number one best wooden coaster in America.
-Smooth-as-silk and just about as fast as any of the other top-speed coasters on this list, El Toro is a force to be reckoned with.
+El Toro tops our list as the number one best wooden coaster in America.
+Smooth-as-silk and among the fastest wooden coasters in the world (at 70 mph), El Toro is a force to be reckoned with.
 Perhaps its greatest attribute is the freaky out-of-your-seat airtime it delivers.
-Although the ride only takes just under two minutes to complete, this New Jersey attraction is sure to keep you coming back for more high-flying fun.
+Although the ride takes just under two minutes to complete, this New Jersey attraction is sure to keep you coming back for more high-flying fun.

-The world's first launched wooden coaster, Lightning Rod grabs passengers' attention right away and ranks second on our list of America's best wooden coaster.
-Located in Tennessee's Smokey Mountains inside the Dollywood amusement park, Lightning Rod hits speeds of up to 73 miles per hour, heights of up to 206 feet, and a 165-foot drop down a 73-degree angle.
+The world's first launched wooden coaster, Lightning Rod grabs passengers' attention right away and ranks second on our list of America's best wooden coasters.
+Located in Tennessee's Smoky Mountains at Dollywood, the coaster hits speeds of up to 73 miles per hour, heights of up to 206 feet, and a 165-foot drop down a 73-degree angle.
 You can also ride the Lightning Rod well into the night at Dollywood if you choose to stick around for some of the park's famous nighttime performances and concerts.

-The second ride at Holiday World in Indiana to make the list, The Voyage regularly gets the nod from coaster fans as being among the best (if not the best) thrill machines and ranks third on our list.
-It has all the makings of a great ride with plenty of height, speed, acceleration, and loads of airtime; plus, it features a number of underground moments, including a triple-down dive into a cool, dark cave.
-You'll experience 24.3 seconds of zero-G, one of the steepest drops around, and darting around huge curves at fast speeds.
+The Voyage at Indiana’s Holiday World regularly gets the nod from coaster fans as being among the best (if not the best) thrill machines and ranks third on our list.
+It has all the makings of a great ride with plenty of height, speed, acceleration, and loads of airtime.
+Plus, it features a number of underground moments, including a triple-down dive into a cool, dark cave.
+You'll experience 24.3 seconds of zero-G liftoffs, brave one of the steepest drops around, and dart around huge curves.

 Boulder Dash at Lake Compounce (Bristol, CT)